 Dana Goodell joined Christy-Smith Funeral Homes on a semi-regular basis in the summer of 2016 He is a 1988 graduate of Dallas Institute of Funeral Service and has served families in the Sioux City area since that time.
 In addition to being a great asset to our company, he is employed as the Sales and Education Director for a family owned funeral supply company.
 He has been married to his wife Lorna since 1979 and they have one son.

-Dana has recently attended at presented at the Fountain National Academy International Embalming and Reconstructive Surgery Conference for Professional Embalmers and Funeral Directors held at the Fountain National Academy in Springfield, Missouri.
+Dana has recently attended and presented at the Fountain National Academy International Embalming and Reconstructive Surgery Conference for Professional Embalmers and Funeral Directors held at the Fountain National Academy in Springfield, Missouri.
 The conference included many experts in the field of embalming and reconstructive surgery in the funeral industry from around the world.
 Attendees received more than 18 hours of specialized training in areas of embalming and reconstructive surgery.

 Kathy Yoder Director of Healing Services

 Kathy Yoder grew up on the edge of a small Midwestern town where birds on telephone wires gossip shamelessly, cornfields whisper secrets on the wind, and a summer's day isn't complete until you pick warm strawberries from your Grandmother's garden and make at least one mud pie.

 This atmosphere encouraged Kathy's dreams of a life filled with words, doodles and, most importantly, faith.
 Kathy has been writing a weekly faith column for the Sioux City Journal for 12 years.
 The Religious Communicators Council awarded her the national Wilbur Award for her writing.
 She has also written for various periodicals and is the author of several books.
 Kathy writes from her every day experiences in a way that brings to light the faith struggles we all encounter and also the incredible joy that living a life of faith can bring.